 You may have heard about the Leave No Trace movement, but what does it mean to “Leave No Trace”?
 Is that even possible when you have kids in tow?
 The answer is yes, sort of.

 The mission of Leave No Trace is to educate and inspire everyone to protect the outdoors by teaching people to enjoy the outdoors responsibly.
-It isn’t about leaving zero trace; it’s about reducing our environmental impacts whenever and however possible.
+It isn’t about leaving zero trace; it’s about reducing our environmental impacts whenever possible.

 Photo by Jessica Human

 Keeping kiddos on the trail can be challenging.
 They are natural explorers and want to investigate every little thing they discover.
 However, exploring off trail can lead to trampled vegetation, increased erosion, and damaged animal habitats.
 A durable surface includes established trails and campsites along with areas with rock, sand, gravel, snow, and dry grass.
-If you need to go off trail (like for potty breaks that just can’t wait), seek out these durable surfaces whenever possible, and walk lightly avoiding as much vegetation as possible.
+If you need to go off-trail (like for potty breaks that just can’t wait), seek out these durable surfaces whenever possible, and walk lightly, avoiding as much vegetation as possible.
 Here are some tips for keeping kiddos on the trail and decreasing your impact on the trail.

 Photo by Jessica Human

 Kids are messy creatures.
 Aside from their affinity for mud puddles, there are also spilled snacks and the occasional diaper explosion.
 It’s a good thing to remember that anything that wasn’t found in nature (like the mud) should be packed out.
 This includes spilled snacks.
 It may seem harmless, but those snacks usually end up in the stomachs of wildlife.
 This can lead to illness (I doubt any animals have fishy crackers as part of their natural diet) and increased dependency on humans.
-Once animals depend more on humans, they lose their fear of humans, which can be dangerous for both them and us.
+Once animals depend more on humans, they lose their fear of humans, which can be dangerous for them and us.
 Here are some tips for disposing of waste properly with kiddos in tow.

 Photo by Jessica Human